Lloyd Doggett: Other social service issues

 In January 2013, Doggett passed a bill into law setting up a national commission to examine ways to reduce the number of children who die of abuse and neglect.
 More children die in Texas of abuse and neglect than in any other state.
 The tax and spending deal approved that month to avoid a so-called "fiscal cliff" included an extension of a higher-education tax credit he had proposed.
 He also worked with Representative Sam Johnson to pass a bill through the House in December 2012 to authorize the phased removal of Social Security numbers from Medicare cards to crack down on identity theft.

 Trump administration

 Doggett was a vocal critic of President Donald Trump, skipping his inauguration to speak at the Women's March at the State Capitol in Austin, which observers described as the largest protest in Texas history.
 He has played a leading role in seeking disclosure of Trump's tax returns and in opposing the repeal of the Affordable Health Care Act.
 Doggett also sponsored a resolution to formally censure Trump for his failure regarding violence at Charlottesville, Virginia.

 Syria

 In 2023, Doggett was among 56 Democrats to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Israel

+Doggett voted to provide Israel with financial support in the Gaza war.
+He has since criticized Israel and U.S. policy for failing to protect civilians in Gaza.